Sample (Map Viewer)

 The Result layer group includes the following parameters:

-• Output type determines the type of layer to create.
+• Output type is the type of layer that will be created.
 The output can be either a table layer or a feature layer.

-• Output layout specifies whether sampled values appear in rows or columns in the output table.
-This parameter is only available when the Imagery layer(s) parameter is a multidimensional raster and contains one variable and one dimension, and each slice is a single-band raster.
+• Output layout specifies whether sampled values will appear in rows or columns in the output table.
+This parameter is only available when the Imagery layer(s) parameter value is a multidimensional raster that contains one variable and one dimension, and each slice is a single-band raster.

 Environments